Iran's petrol crisis: low quality, high demand

 Iran has grappled with the issue of petrol quality for several years.
 Earlier this September Afghanistan’s Taliban declined to accept a shipment of Iranian petrol due to its failure to meet their standards.

-While the government has pledged efforts to enhance the quality of locally produced petrol, a clear timeline for such improvements remains elusive.
+While the government has pledged its efforts to enhance the quality of locally produced petrol, a clear timeline for any improvements remains elusive.

-Consequently Iranians are driving vehicles fuelled by petrol that not only falls short of international standards but may also pose health and environmental risks.
+Consequently, Iranians are driving vehicles fuelled by petrol that not only falls short of international standards but may also pose health and environmental risks.

 Reports also suggest that Iran's petrol contains significantly higher levels of sulphur compared to global standards.
 Petrol with elevated sulphur and other pollutants can contribute to air pollution, potentially leading to respiratory ailments, heart disease and other health issues.